MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/add-ai-chatbot.md

    > [!div class="mx-imgBorder"]
    > ![Add the Chatbot control.](media/chatbot-control/ai-chatbot-control-3.png)

-2. In the Chatbot propertites pane, enter the Power Virtual Agents bot schema name in the **Schema Name** field.
+2. In the Chatbot properties pane, enter the Power Virtual Agents bot schema name in the **Schema Name** field.

     You can change the name, the position, and size of the control.